 Cognitive biases are errors in how our brains interpret information.
-One such bias is the confirmation bias which is the desire we all have to protect our existing beliefs.
-The result is that we end up sharing stories on social media that support our views—even if they are biased fake news.
+One such bias is the confirmation bias, which is the desire we all have to protect our existing beliefs.
+The result is that we end up sharing stories on social media that support our views—even if they are fake news.

-Another trick that propagandists use is to encourage the use of labels.
-When you label a group of people, you dehumanize them.
-Why should I respect THEM?
-They are a bunch of sickulars/bhakts!
+Another trick that the propagandist uses is to encourage the use of labels.
+To label a group of people is to dehumanize them.
+‘Why should I respect them—They are just a bunch of SJWs/fascists!’

 Why, sometimes I’ve believed as many as six impossible things before breakfast.